dmarushkin/recursive-cloc/README.md

 # recursive-cloc

-Wrapper on cloc to run recursevly on supfolders and get birds eye view on big projects.
+Wrapper on cloc to run recursevly on supfolders and get birds eye view for big projects.
-You can set depth and set of languages
+You can set depth and set of languages that you want see in results.

 ## Install